Anyway, I’ve finished my first book!!!

 women to have them if they need them is a must.
 She further argues that pro-life (anti-abortion) is essentially anti-feminist.
 It’s anti-feminist because feminism is about working to overcome oppression of ALL women.
 The first women to be oppressed by an anti-abortion community are women who have little access to good healthcare.
 She argues that it’s a betrayal by women of privilege (normally White middle-class, educated, financially supported and/or financially independent women) to all other women, to support an anti-abortion community.
 She also argues, and this is an important point particularly for women who struggle to accept abortion, is that we must focus on doing more work

 around overall reproductive rights of all women, and abortion is only one part of that much larger issue.
-This is a timely insight given the debate this week over the interwebz about Melinda Tankard-Reist’s profile in a southern weekend paper and her declaration as a pro-life (ie. anti-abortion) feminist).
+This is a timely insight given the debate this week over the interwebz about Melinda Tankard-Reist’s profile in a southern weekend paper and her declaration as a pro-life (ie. anti-abortion) feminist). - I love how bell hooks uses feminist movement as a verb (I think??) rather than

 a noun.
 I thought there book at typos when I first started reading it